The characters of The Skinjacker Trilogy:

 Nick/The Chocolate Ogre

 The fourteen-year-old hero.
-He arrives into Everlost with Allie following a car accident.
+He arrives into Everlost with Allie following a car accident, dressed in a suit and his face smeared with chocolate.
 While initially passive and at times insecure, Nick develops into a more determined and strong-willed person.
 He quickly develops a crush on Mary Hightower.

 - Betty and Veronica: He is the Veronica to Vari's Betty in Everlost, and the Betty to Milos's Veronica in Everwild and Everfound.